telerik/xaml-docs/knowledge-base/kb-gridview-howto-bind-itemssource-to-a-collection-of-strings.md

 ## Description

-How to bind RadGridView ItemsSource to a collection of strings.
+Since RadGridView is designed to work with collections of business objects, a lot of the core functionality would not work when the ItemsSource of the control is set to a collection of strings.

 ## Solution

-Since RadGridView is designed to work with collections of business objects, a lot of the core functionality would not work with a collection of strings.
 In order to avoid that, we can create a simple wrapper class around the string data.

 #### __[C#]__
 {{region cs-kb-gridview-howto-bind-itemssource-to-a-collection-of-strings-0}}